107F/taskflow/docs/Deployment_Guide.md

 ### Functional Testing

-Conduct the following tests to ensure the application functions correctly:

-1. **User Authentication**:
-   - **Register** a new user.
-   - **Login** with the new credentials.
-   - **Logout** and attempt to access a protected route.
+- Test user registration, login, and session management to ensure secure access control.

-2. **Task Management**:
-   - **Create** a new task.
-   - **Modify** an existing task.
-   - **Delete** a task.
-   - **Verify** that tasks appear correctly in lists and on the Kanban board.

-3. **Kanban Board Functionality**:
-   - **Drag and Drop** tasks between columns.
-   - **Confirm** that task statuses update accordingly.

-4. **Data Filtering and Search**:
+- Verify task creation, modification, deletion, and Kanban board functionality.
-   - Use filters and search functionality to **locate** specific tasks.
+- Test data filtering and search features for accuracy.

 ### Database Verification

-1. **Data Integrity**:
-   - Use a SQLite client to inspect `taskflow.db`.
+- Inspect `taskflow.db` using SQLite commands to verify data integrity.
-   - **Verify** that all tables are present and correctly populated.

-2. **Transaction Testing**:
-   - Ensure that **create**, **read**, **update**, and **delete** (CRUD) operations reflect accurately in the database.
+- Confirm that CRUD operations reflect correctly in the database.

 ### Performance Testing

-- **Response Time**: Ensure the application responds promptly to user actions.
-- **Resource Utilization**: Monitor CPU and memory usage to identify potential bottlenecks.
+- Perform load testing to evaluate application response times and stability under concurrent access.
+- Monitor system resource utilization to ensure optimal performance.

 ### Security Testing

-1. **Input Validation**:
-   - Test forms with invalid or malicious inputs to ensure proper validation and error handling.

-2. **Access Control**:
+- Test input validation for security robustness against SQL injection and XSS attacks.
-   - Attempt to access restricted resources without authentication to confirm security measures are effective.
+- Verify session management and access control to ensure security compliance.

-3. **Session Management**:
-   - Verify that sessions expire appropriately and that session data is secure.

 ---

 ## Conclusion

-By following this Deployment Guide, you have successfully deployed the Task Management System to a production environment on a local machine.
-This process aligns with Agile best practices, emphasizing iterative testing and continuous integration to ensure a robust and reliable application.
+This Deployment Guide provides a detailed and structured approach to deploying the Task Management System to a local production environment.
+It covers setting up the environment, configuring necessary services like Gunicorn and Nginx, and includes creating a shell script for faster application startup.
+Following this guide ensures a secure and efficient deployment process, aligned with industry best practices.

 ---

-**Note**: For ongoing maintenance, consider implementing automated testing and deployment pipelines to streamline future updates.
-Regularly review and update dependencies to maintain security and performance standards.

----

-**Document Version**: 1.0
+**Document Version**: 1.4

-**Last Updated**: 16/09/2024
+**Last Updated**: 17/09/2024